guglielmosanchini/ClustViz/README.md

 ## Repository structure

-1) The folder **DOCUMENTS** contains all the official papers, powerpoint presentations and other PDFs regarding all the algorithms involved and clustering in general.
+1) The folder ```data/DOCUMENTS``` contains all the official papers, powerpoint presentations and other PDFs regarding all the algorithms involved and clustering in general.

-2) The folder **algorithms** contains the scripts necessary to run the algorithms.
+2) The folder ```clustviz``` contains the scripts necessary to run the clustering algorithms.

-3) The folder **GUI_classes** contains the scripts necessary to run the GUI.

-4) The folder **Images** serves the purpose of storing the images plotted when using the GUI, if desired by the user.

-5) The notebook **Clustering_visualization_notebook** lets the user run every algorithm on 2D datasets; it contains a subsection for every algorithm, with the necessary modules and functions imported and some commented lines of code which can be uncommented to run the algorithms.
+3) The notebook ```data/clustviz_example.ipynb``` lets the user run every algorithm on 2D datasets; it contains a subsection for every algorithm, with the necessary modules and functions imported and some commented lines of code which can be uncommented to run the algorithms.

-6) The script **Clustering_visualization_notebook** is just a .py version of the notebook.

-7) The script **gui** starts the GUI for the visualization of clustering algorithms.
+4) The folder ```tests``` contains pytest tests

 <img src="https://raw.githubusercontent.com/guglielmosanchini/ClustViz/master/data/README_pics/pic1_gui.JPG" width="450" height="350">